FIFA ТО OVERHAUL TRANSFER RULE

 img

 FIFA is stepping into negotiations with key figures in football after a game-changing ruling from the European Union deemed parts of its transfer system illegal.
-In response, the global soccer authority announced on Monday it’s ready to tackle the issue head-on.

 “In the coming days, FIFA will reach out to stakeholders for their input on Article 17 of the Regulations on the Status and Transfer of Players (RSTP), which covers contract terminations without just cause,” FIFA shared in a statement.
 “We aim to gather fresh ideas and chart the best course forward.”